August 12, 2024

 • Bills and receipts.
 Often collected and stuffed into a coat pocket without a second thought, these can contain important information like bank card numbers and account information.

-• Post-it notes and general clutter.
-Passwords, phone numbers, usernames and more are often carelessly jotted down on scraps of paper and not given a second thought.
-Ensure these are all collected and destroyed to avoid someone with nefarious intentions logging into your accounts and stealing sensitive information.
+• Sticky notes and general clutter.
+Passwords, phone numbers, usernames, and more are often carelessly jotted down on scraps of paper and not given a second thought.
+Ensure these are all collected and destroyed to avoid someone with nefarious intentions logging into your accounts and stealing private information.

-• Electronics and old hard drives.
+• Old hard drives.
 A drop off shredding service isn’t just limited to paper.
-Electronics and old hard drives often contain a significant amount of sensitive information in one spot, so it’s best to ensure these items are properly destroyed as well.
+Old hard drives often contain a significant amount of sensitive information in one spot, so it’s best to ensure these items are properly destroyed as well.